 - Franchise – Luxury and European manufacturers like BMW, Lexus, and Mercedes are towards the high end of the scale, and Kia, Hyundai, Mitsubishi, and Volkswagen are towards the low end.
-Spread depends on quality, stability, product development, and long-term outlook of the manufacturer.
+Spread depends on quality, stability, product development, and the long-term outlook of the manufacturer.

 - Future Growth of Earnings – is the franchise and location in a neighborhood with high-income earners?
 Is it rural or urban?
 How many competitors are nearby?
 Are the dealership’s earnings projected to grow year over year?

 - Location and Quality of Facilities – how big are the facilities?
 How old?
 Are they up to date with the new image/brand of the franchise?
-Is the rent at market?
+Is the rent at the market?
 Is it in an upcoming or established neighborhood that demands cars parallel to their socio-economic status?

 - The Economy – what are oil prices; are the interest rates low enough; are their tax incentives for new cars?

 Do you know the value of your tangible assets?
 Learn more.